eprintsug/PubList/README.md

 ## PARAMETERS to build a list (mandatory, at least one of the following parameters must be used)
        name - e.g. name=Braendle, M
-               Name of an Author or Editor or
+               Name of an author or editor

        orcid - e.g. orcid=0000-0002-7752-6567
-               Orcid of an Author or Editor<or>
+               Orcid of an author or editor

        collection - e.g. collection=11068
                Number of a community or collection within ZORA.